-- Won $1.2 million jury verdict in Fulton County for woman with head and neck injuries who had consumed cocaine and tequila with the driver of sports car in which she was a passenger.
+- Won a $1.2 million jury verdict for Atlanta woman with head and neck injuries who had been drinking and doing cocaine with the driver of car in which she was a passenger.

-- Obtained $1.3 million settlement in Rome – $300,000 above insurance policy limits -- for family of young man killed when rear-ended by tractor trailer on interstate at night
+- Obtained $1.3 million settlement – $300,000 above insurance policy limits -- for the parents of teenager killed when their family minivan was rear-ended by tractor trailer at night on I-75 near Calhoun.

 - Recovered million dollar policy limit in wrongful death case against a fly-by-night trucking company in Tennessee.

-- Recovered $850,000 settlement during jury deliberation at end of a trial in Macon for neck fusion injury for man struck by dump truck.
+- Recovered $850,000 while jury was deliberating for neck injury for man struck by a dump truck in Macon.

 - Recovered $750,000 for and airline passenger whose ankle was shattered when she was struck without warning by a motorized cart in airport terminal concourse.

 A graduate of Furman University and Emory University Law School (where he has been an adjunct instructor in trial techniques and small firm practice), he also completed the "Ultimate Trial Advocacy" course at Harvard Law School and an executive education program at Harvard Kennedy School of Government and several regional programs of the Gerry Spence Trial Lawyers College.

-In his spare time, he has completed marathons and triathlons, and enjoys camping, hiking and travel with his wife.
+In his spare time, he has completed marathons and triathlons, and enjoys backpacking, kayaking, biking and travel.